nandhakumar-rs/next-js-13-chakra-ui-starter/README.md

 pnpm dev
 ```

+> Note: Node V18 or greater is required to run the project.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.